Micrified/Arethusa/README.md

 # Arethusa
-A festal block cipher with chaining.
+A feistel block cipher with chaining.
 Lovingly named after the fictional cipher featured in Neal Stephenson's Cryptnomicon.

 ### Disclaimer